spoonapps/docs/reference/xappl/xappl.md

          <p><strong>Dns</strong></p>
       </td>
       <td>
          <p>Allows users to add explicit DNS mappings which are reflected within the virtual environment.
-More information on virtualized network configuration can be found in the <a href="/display/spoondoc/Virtualizing+IP+Protocols%2C+DNS+entries%2C+and+proxy+settings">Virtualizing IP Protocols, DNS entries, and proxy settings</a> section.
+More information on virtualized network configuration can be found in the Virtualizing IP Protocols, DNS entries, and proxy settings section.
 This XAPPL field no longer must be configured manually.</p>
       </td>
    </tr>
    <tr>